akusok/elm-signatures/README.md

 # elm-signatures
-Notebooks and code for ELM handwritten signatures analysis paper
+Notebooks and code for ELM handwritten signatures analysis paper.

+Develop and share code improvements with `hpelm` repository.